SamirIngley/Desktop-Profiles/README.md

   </a>
 </p>

+Status: Live!
+Soon available on Homebrew\
-status: Available on Homebrew next week! final fix: Embed static assets for global install
+Fix: Embed static assets for global install

 ### :anger: Problem
 > I got tired of individually clicking through urls and apps to open what I need each time I switch to a new project or task.